Can You Weld Rusty Metal? Problems and Best Options

-The best welding rod for rusty metal is the E6010 and, after that, the E6011.
-These rods have a cellulosic-based coating that creates an aggressive arc that can burn thick rust, find the metal underneath and weld it.
+The best rod for rusty metal is the E6010 and, after that, the E6011.
+These rods have a cellulose-based flux that creates an aggressive arc that can burn thick rust, find the metal underneath and weld it.

-Cellulose is an organic material (fibers) that release gases such as carbon dioxide (CO2) and hydrogen.
+Cellulose is an organic material (fibers) that releases gases such as carbon dioxide (CO2) and hydrogen.
 These gases create a hot and aggressive arc.

 Furthermore, the gas coverage is wide, and you can manipulate the rod back and forth.
-We call this the whip and pause technique and helps to burn the rust and preheat the metal before the puddle arrives.
+We call this the whip and pause technique.
+It helps to burn the rust and preheat the metal before the puddle arrives.

 As a result, cellulosic rods can weld heavily rusted metal.
 They are excellent for quick repairs on exposed farm equipment, etc.

-As a great alternative to weld over rust, you can use the E6011, which can also run on alternating current (AC).
+As a great alternative, you can use the E6011, which can also run on alternating current (AC).
 If your welder can burn an E7018, it can burn an E6011 as well.

-Rutile stick rods such as the E6013 and the E7014 can also weld on rusted metals.
+Rutile stick rods such as the E6013 and the E7014 can also weld rusted metals.

-These electrodes will hold the pieces together but are not as efficient as the cellulose electrodes.
+These rods will hold the pieces together but are not as efficient as the cellulose ones.
 They cannot weld thick rust.